rust-lang/rfcs/text/0000-entry-into-owned.md

 2. Is the `IntoOwned` version preferable?
 3. Do we include the `Deref` impl for `AsBorrowOf` to keep deref coercions working?
+4. The `B` parameter of `AsBorrowOf` is really inconvenient, especially because it propagates to the `Entry` types.
+Conceptually, it's an associated type (for a `K, Q` pair, there's only one `B` for which `Q: AsBorrowOf<K, B>`, but I wasn't able to get coherence to work with a `type Borrowed`.
+Can it be done?